lnn3333/tictactoe/README.md

 ## How to Play

-1. Open the `index.html` file in your web browser.
+1. Clone the repository
+2. Direct to the folder: `cd my-app`
+3. Run the application:  `npm start`
-2. The game will start automatically.
+4. The game will start automatically.
-3. Players take turns marking empty squares (cells) on a 3x3 grid.
+5. Players take turns marking empty squares (cells) on a 3x3 grid.
-4. The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins the game.
+6. The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins the game.
-5. If all cells are filled and no player has achieved a winning combination, the game ends in a draw.
+7. If all cells are filled and no player has achieved a winning combination, the game ends in a draw.

 ## Features